zmalone/chef-web-docs/source/controls-for-compliance/windows/create-a-basic-audit-control/3/_index.md

 Now run `kitchen converge` to create the instance and apply your audit control.

-[COMMENT] A VirtualBox window will appear when you run `kitchen converge`.
+[COMMENT] A VirtualBox window that contains your Windows Server instance appears when you run `kitchen converge`.
 For now, you don't need to interact with that window.

 ```bash
 # ~/chef-repo/cookbooks/audit